 Factory Orders in the United States averaged 0.29 percent from 1991 until 2022, reaching an all time high of 12.20 percent in July of 2014 and a record low of -13 percent in March of 2020.
 This page provides the latest reported value for - United States Factory Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Factory Orders - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

-Factory Orders in the United States is expected to be -0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in the United States to stand at 1.50 in 12 months time.
-In the long-term, the United States Factory Orders is projected to trend around 2.60 percent in 2020, according to our econometric models.
+Factory Orders in the United States is expected to be -0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Factory Orders is projected to trend around 0.20 percent in 2023 and 0.30 percent in 2024, according to our econometric models.